caterpillar comes from the Latin word Catullus, which means little cat.

 Though they’re a type of butterfly, they undergo a metamorphosis that transforms them into a butterfly over two weeks.

-Young caterpillars will eat parsley and do not have the white stripe on its wing.
-These may be what you see more often during your spring garden walk, feeding on parsley leaves or lilac leaves.
+Young caterpillars will eat parsley and do not have the white stripe on their wings.
+You may see these more often during your spring garden walk, feeding on parsley leaves or lilac leaves.

-As they grow larger, the caterpillar’s appearance changes and eventually looks like an adult butterfly with its bright yellow underwing with black spots.
+As they grow, the caterpillar’s appearance changes, and eventually, it looks like an adult butterfly with its bright yellow underwing and black spots.

 15. Monkey Slug